forensic-architecture/models/56/README.md

 # 3D Files

-This folder contains a collection of 3D models and other assets used in the Mark Duggan investigation.
+This folder contains a collection of 3D models used in the Mark Duggan investigation.

 | File Name | Contents |
 |---|---|